FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

        **1 = on**
      - MSTREET = 1 to initiate the street flow component.
-       The STREET.DAT file must be created (see comment 2).
+       The STREET.DAT file must be created.

+       (see comment 2).

    * - MUD
      - s